dcodev1702/azure_data_collection/README.md

      - Make required KQL adjustments for the DCR.
 This is the transformKql (KQL commands are limited)
      - [https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-transformations-kql](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-transformations-kql)
    - The UI will create the DCR columns **AND** Custom Log columns with matching names and dataTypes
-   - **THE CUSTOM LOG TABLE AND DCR COLUMN NAMES AND DATATYPES HAVE TO MATCH!!!!!**
+   - ***THE CUSTOM LOG TABLE AND DCR COLUMN NAMES AND DATATYPES HAVE TO MATCH!!!!!**
-   - **YOU CANNOT MAKE CHANGES TO ONE WITHOUT CHANGING THE OTHER TO THE EXACT SAME DATATYPE!!!**
+   - ***YOU CANNOT MAKE CHANGES TO ONE WITHOUT CHANGING THE OTHER TO THE EXACT SAME DATATYPE!!!**
-     - THIS THEORY WAS TESTED ON MARCH 16 2025
+     - THIS THEORY WAS TESTED & VALIDATED ON MARCH 16 2025
 4. Assign the Application Registration to the DCR with the 'Log Metrics Publisher' role (RBAC)
 5. Associate VM's to the Data Collection Rule (DCR)